Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Discussion

 Since the marginal cost of additional CPU cores is small relative to GPU instance pricing, \eg adding 16 vCPUs at \$0.05/hour each (\$0.80/hour) to a p5.48xlarge instance at \$55.04/hour represents roughly a 1.5\% cost increase, our analysis shows that adding CPU resources is remarkably cost-effective.
 For CPU-bound workloads, performance scales nearly linearly with additional cores at minimal cost, reducing the total GPU hours required and delivering better overall throughput per dollar than simply provisioning more GPUs.

 We note that conventional mitigation strategies do not fully address the CPU bottlenecks identified in this work.
-Admission control and rate limiting can prevent CPU overload, but they do so by reducing the accepted query rate, leaving GPU capacity underutilized and undermining the economics of multi-GPU deployment.
+Admission control and rate limiting can prevent CPU overload.
+Still, they do so by reducing the accepted query rate, leaving GPU capacity underutilized and undermining the economics of multi-GPU deployment.
 OS-level resource isolation via \texttt{cgroup}, \texttt{cpuset}, and CPU pinning tools such as \texttt{taskset} and \texttt{isolcpus}~\cite{eunomia2025os} can improve scheduling determinism by dedicating cores to latency-sensitive processes, but cannot compensate when the total number of allocated cores is fundamentally insufficient for the workload's concurrency demands.
-Moreover, the default OS scheduler treats all processes equally and cannot distinguish latency-critical tasks (kernel dispatch, IPC polling) from throughput-oriented ones (tokenization), allowing long-running CPU-heavy work to preempt time-sensitive control-plane operations.
-Evaluating the effectiveness of such pinning strategies under varying core budgets is a promising direction for future work.
 While large cloud instances (\eg AWS p5.48xlarge) provision up to 24 vCPUs per GPU by default, multi-tenant sharing and cost-driven optimization frequently reduce effective per-GPU CPU allocations well below this level.

 More fundamentally, solutions to CPU bottlenecks fall into two categories: \textit{host-driven} approaches that strengthen the CPU (adding cores, pinning, priority scheduling) and \textit{device-initiated} approaches that remove the CPU from the critical path entirely, such as GPU-initiated networking~\cite{nvshmem, si2025collective, hamidouche2025gpu} and persistent GPU kernels~\cite{liu2024deepseek}.
 Our results quantify the benefits of adding CPU cores; the latter represents a promising but more invasive architectural direction.
 Notably, modern GPUs already include on-die control processors, such as NVIDIA's RISC-V-based GPU System Processor (GSP)~\cite{nvidia-gsp}, which could potentially assume the orchestration duties currently handled by the host CPU.